HarshdeepGupta/live-html-preview/README.md

     * press 'F1' and type "Open in browser" or
     * right click in the editor/side bar, select "Open in browser"

-If a HTML file is open, a message is displayed on the Stautus Bar in bottom left.
+If a HTML file is open, a message is displayed on the Status Bar in bottom left.
 Click on it for side preview.